greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/problem-validation-single-stage-group_1_1.md

 ---
-title: "Problem Validation research for single-stage-group initiatives"
+title: Problem Validation research for single-stage-group initiatives
-description: "Problem Validation research for single-stage-group initiatives usually focuses on specific behaviors relating to one stage group, such as: How do Release Managers do their job?"
+description: 'Problem Validation research for single-stage-group initiatives usually focuses on specific behaviors relating to one stage group, such as: How do Release Managers do their job?'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/problem-validation-single-stage-group_1_1/
+linkTitle: Problem Validation research for single-stage-group initiatives
+type: docs
 ---

 Single-stage-group research initiatives deal with specific behaviors that relate to only one stage group, such as "How do Release Managers do their job?".